100

 Source

 Social media marketing is undoubtedly another effective indirect marketing technique.
 It allows brands to market to a broader audience using platforms like Facebook, Instagram, Twitter, LinkedIn, and YouTube.
+It’s about building a community around your brand and providing valuable content rather than overt advertising.

 However, for social media marketing, it’s crucial to share value-added content regularly.
 Marketers can use influencer marketing and User Generated Content (UGC) strategy to influence their audience.
 Many businesses post their customers’ experiences on social media platforms to gain traction.